INSA-5ISS-safe-city-for-cyclists/ESP32/README.md

 ## Installation - Software

-The project is built with PlatformIo Framework you must upload the code with it. moreover yu have to link these libriries on `platform.ini`
+The project is built with PlatformIo Framework you must upload the code with it.
+Moreover you have to link these libraries on `platform.ini`
 ```ini
 [env:esp32dev]
 platform = espressif32